kenshih/desiderata/README.md

 In this program an **ecosystem** is an environment that may impose some baseline environmental rules, keeps track of time, and ultimately has final say over what can be rendered.
 A **strategy** or class of patterns determines a ruleset to be experimented with.
 A **pattern** is a given instance of a **strategy**, in other words, a particular automaton one can view.

+## How to use

+Load the contents of src/ on a web server (or local hard drive) and hit ecosystem1.html in any browser except IE -- Life is precious, why waste any of it testing IE?

 ## Current State

 **desiderata**'s current capabilities include a single ecosystem within which a single class (which I call the neighbor class) of patterns can be viewed.